SarahCreager/AboutMe/README.md

 ## About Me

-I built an "About Me" webpage that provides some background information on who I am and what my goals are going forward.
-This webpage also includes some quizzes for the user.
+I built an "About Me" webpage that contains my educational background, my work experience, my top 10 favorite activites, goals, a yes or no guessing game, a number guessing game, a guessing of the places I've lived with an array.

 ### Author: Sarah Creager